kiart-tantasi/league-of-legends-app/README.md

 ./gradlew bootRun
 # you can also use your IDE to run app and that method is signicantly faster
 ```

+Visit http://localhost:8080/api/health (You will get blank page with status 200)

 # Todo